-#1 Graillon 2 by Auburn Sounds (VST/AU)
+Graillon 2 Free Edition by Auburn Sounds

-Auto-tuning vocals with Graillon 2 couldn’t be any easier.
-Simply place it as an insert effect in your vocal mix channel (or you live vocal processing chain), turn on the Correction module, and you’re good to go.
+Autotuning vocals with Graillon 2 couldn’t be easier.
+Place it as an insert effect in your vocal mix channel (or your live vocal processing chain), turn on the Correction module, and you’re good to go.

 Download: Graillon 2 (32-bit & 64-bit VST/AU plugin format for Windows & Mac OS)

-#2 MAutoPitch by MeldaProduction (VST/VST3/AU/AAX)
+MAutoPitch by MeldaProduction

-MAutoPitch is in no way a less capable auto-tune alternative than Graillon 2.
-Whereas the pitch correction features are roughly the same between the two plugins, MeldaProduction’s product adds a few interesting bonus tools like stereo width adjustment, automatic gain control, and a limiter.
+MAutoPitch is in no way a less capable Antares Auto-Tune alternative than Graillon 2.
+Whereas the pitch correction features are roughly the same between the two plugins, MeldaProduction’s product adds a few bonus tools like stereo width adjustment, automatic gain control, and a limiter.

 Download: MAutoPitch (32-bit & 64-bit VST/VST3/AU/AAX plugin format for Windows & Mac OS)

-GSnap by Graham Yeadon (VST)
+GSnap by Graham Yeadon

-In terms of features and design, GSnap is still a fantastic choice.
-At first look, it looks very similar to Graillon 2 and MAutoPitch.
-One excellent feature that sets it apart, though, is KeroVee’s ability to tune the processed audio signal to the MIDI notes on the input.
+In terms of its features and design, GSnap is still a fantastic free autotune plugin.
+At first look, it seems very similar to Graillon 2 and MAutoPitch.
+One excellent feature that sets it apart is the ability to tune the processed audio signal according to the MIDI notes on the input.

-Download: GSnap (32-bit & 64-bit VST plugin format for Windows)
+Download: GSnap (32-bit & 64-bit VST plugin format for Windows & macOS)

-KeroVee by g200kg (VST)
+KeroVee by g200kg

 Download: KeroVee (32-bit VST plugin format for Windows)